 The fishery is strongly seasonal with a low period in the Austral summer between December and April.
 Typically, vessels experience lower catches in these months and fishing effort is much lower than the rest of the year (Figure 3).
 However, even the peak of the fishing season in 2013 has failed to yield sufficient catches to cover fishing expenses.
-Most vessels ceased fishing by the start of 2014 since catches were insufficient to cover operating costs and.
+Most longline vessels ceased fishing by the start of 2014 since catches were insufficient to cover operating costs.

-A study by NMFS PIFSC showed that a vessel operator could expect to clear \$100,000 from the fishery in 2001.
-In 2009, this revenue had fallen by 94%, to \$6,000, and has worsened since then (see Appendix 1).
-A sensitivity analysis which showed a very thin profit margin and small declines in CPUE or fish price would yield a negative net return to owners.
-An update of this study in 2014 showed that the fishery had indeed worsened in 2013 compared to 2009.
+A study by NMFS PIFSC showed that a vessel operator could expect to clear \$100,000 from the fishery in 2001 (Arita & Pan 2013).
+In 2009, this net revenue had fallen by 94%, to \$6,000, and has worsened since then (see Appendix 1).
+A sensitivity analysis which showed that due to a very thin profit margin, small declines in CPUE or fish price would yield a negative net return to owners.
+An update of this study in 2015 (See Appendix 1) showed that the fishery had indeed worsened in 2013 compared to 2009.
 There were further declines in CPUE, possibly due to localized depletion, lower fish prices and higher fuel costs with the expected negative net returns to owners.

-The situation became so dire that in January 2014, American Samoa-based owners en masse have offered their vessels for sale (Figure 4).
+The situation became so dire that in February 2014, American Samoa-based owners en-masse offered their vessels for sale (Figure 4) as a gesture of their desperation and frustration.
+The economic downturn in the fishery continued and three vessels stopped fishing altogether and were offered for sale